goodidea82/SAxVCxLC/README.md

 # WARNING
-This repository is not ready yet to be used!
-We are still uploading and preparing files.
+This version of SAxVCxLC and the installation still needs to be tested.
 ------------------
 (Installation see below)